telerik/ajax-docs/controls/htmlchart/functionality/axes/date-axis-base-unit-steps.md

 ![AutoBaseUnitSteps-months-groups8](images/AutoBaseUnitSteps-months-groups8.png)

->note If there isn't an exact BaseUnitStep value defined that satisfies MaxDateGroups, the chart will round it to the closet value.
+>note If there isn't an exact BaseUnitStep value defined that satisfies MaxDateGroups, the chart will round it to the closest value.

 ## See Also